 What are temper tantrums?

-A temper tantrum is a sudden, unplanned display of anger.
+A temper tantrum is a sudden, unplanned display of anger or other emotions.
 It is not just an act to get attention.
 During a temper tantrum, children often cry, yell, and swing their arms and legs.
 Temper tantrums usually last 30 seconds to 2 minutes and are most intense at the start.

 Sometimes temper tantrums last longer and are more severe.
 The child may hit, bite, and pinch.
 These violent tantrums, in which children harm themselves or others, may be a sign of a more serious problem.